Ollama

 Introduction#

 Ollama provides a streamlined way to start using Large Language Models (LLMs).
 It allows users to easily swap and retrain popular models such as Llama, Gemma, Qwen, and Mistral on their local systems, enhancing the security of research data.
-For convenience, Sherlock provides a module that includes many of these models for seamless loading.
+Sherlock provides an Ollama module that handles the environment setup, and many popular models are cached on Sherlock so they can be pulled quickly without downloading from the internet.
 Alternatively, users can pull and retrain models themselves for greater flexibility.

 More documentation#